 Is Henry Hoover better than Dyson?

-If you look specifically at the price of a Dyson and then price of a Henry and the compare the suction then there is a strong argument for Henry being better than Dyson.
+With this in mind, looking specifically at the price of a Dyson vacuum cleaner and then the price of a Henry and comparing the suction power and the reliability Henry are renowned for, then I think there’s a strong argument for Henry being better than Dyson.

-They are very different types of vacuum cleaner though as Dyson are only making cordless vacuum cleaners now and no longer make anything with a cord on it and all Henrys are corded and need to be plugged into the wall.
+Henry and Dyson are completely different types of vacuum cleaner though as Dyson purely produce cordless vacuum cleaners now and no longer make anything with a cord on it, while all Henrys are corded and need to be plugged into the wall.

 Is Henry Hoover good on carpet?

-It is so good on carpet that you may need to turn the suction power down otherwise it may lift the carpet off the floor.
+Henry is so good on carpet that you may need to turn the suction power down to ensure that it doesn’t end up lifting the carpet off the floor!

 Henry is an excellent vacuum on both carpet and hard floor and is a proven winner over many years with millions of units sold in the UK.